entando/entando-docs/vuepress/docs/next/tutorials/consume/mt-redis.md

 ## Steps

-1. Install [Redis Standalone server](https://redis.io/docs/getting-started/installation/) or see our tutorial on creating a [Redis deployment with kubectl](https://developer.entando.com/v7.1/tutorials/consume/caching-and-clustering.html#clustering).
+1. Install a [Redis Standalone server](https://redis.io/docs/getting-started/installation/) or see our tutorial on creating a [Redis deployment with kubectl](https://developer.entando.com/v7.1/tutorials/consume/high-avail-tutorial.html#clustering)

 2. Scale down the Entando App Engine deployment, typically named `quickstart-deployment`, to 0

-3. Edit the entando-de-app image of the deployment to add these environment variables:
+3. Edit the `entando-de-app` image of the deployment to add these environment variables:
 ```
   - name: REDIS_ACTIVE
     value: "true"